zerodaywolf/lite/clip/README.md

-# QuickShare - Private Text & File Sharing
+# Clip - Private Text & File Sharing

 A simple, lightweight Go web application that provides secure, temporary sharing of text and files with memorable URLs.
 Perfect for quick, private sharing between devices or people.